 Continuing Education Opportunities for Counselors in New Mexico

 Resources and Professional Organizations for Counselors in New Mexico

-- New Mexico Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling: This association, a division of the NMCA, helps counselors gain an understanding of LGBT issues to improve the delivery of their counseling services.
+- New Mexico Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling This association — a division of the NMCA — helps counselors gain an understanding of LGBT issues to improve the delivery of their counseling services.

-- American Rehabilitation Counseling Association: Rehabilitation counselors rely on the resources offered by this association, including an annual conference, research publications, and professional awards.
+- American Rehabilitation Counseling Association Rehabilitation counselors rely on the resources offered by this association, including an annual conference, research publications, and professional awards.
 Members also benefit from workshops and training opportunities.
 The association's online peer network allows rehabilitation counselors to connect with colleagues.